-Will Keane: I watched Marcus Rashford and thought, ‘That could have been me’
+Will Keane: I watched Rashford and thought, ‘That could’ve been me’

 For Manchester United, the FA Youth Cup has a special significance.
 During his time in charge, Sir Alex Ferguson always took an active interest in how the latest crop fared and must have felt like he’d struck gold 10 years ago.